israelias/resume-ux/README.md

 - Taking Damien L Gilliams' LinkedIn CSS styles a steph further, the list of awards featured in `#target-six`'s Awards section in index.html applies Mr. Gilliams' appropriation style to the "Accomplishments" section of the owner's public LinkedIn profile.
 Code for this extensive `<ul>` was only slightly modified for margins.
 The CSS rulesets extracted from this exercise are added to the style block following the Recommendations style block and Mr. Gilliams's notes in style.css.

 - GitHub's  progress bar styles and language colors were appropriated in the project by inspecting the HTML of the project's repository page, and using the colors it assigns for languages.
 [MDBootstrap's Progress bar](https://mdbootstrap.com/docs/standard/components/progress/) class was then utilized to show these percentages.

+- The landing section's "highlighted text" feature uses CSS from [John Negoita's examples](https://medium.com/@codingdudecom/highlight-text-css-97331a5b71b5).
+Complete descriptions of customization is described in style.css.

 ### Content and Media